 The Provincial Autonomy of the Åland Islands

 The autonomy of the Åland Islands is established on the basis of the autonomy granted to it by international treaties.
-In the framework of its autonomy, the Åland Islands has its own political and administrative organs responsible for decision-making.
+In the framework of its autonomy, the Åland Islands has its own political and administrative bodies responsible for decision-making.

 The Parliament of Åland (lagtinget) exercises legislative power within the framework permitted by its autonomous position.
 Otherwise the laws enacted by Finland's Parliament apply.
 The Government of Åland (landskapsregeringen) is responsible for regional administration.